MyArtGallery

 Paddington, Sydney

-Maunsell Wickes Gallery is a commercial art space located in Paddington, Sydney, featuring a carefully curated roster of represented artists.
-The gallery maintains active exhibitions and a stockroom collection, operating as a traditional neighbourhood gallery serving the Sydney art community.
+Maunsell Wickes Gallery is a commercial art space in Paddington, Sydney that represents a range of artists.
+The gallery runs regular exhibitions and keeps a stockroom collection on hand.
+It functions as a traditional neighbourhood gallery serving the Sydney art community.

 Paddington, Sydney